 Participants will have some dedicated time to explore already mapped initiatives in groups divided based on focus (energy, transport and food) and discuss with fellow youngsters whether these practices would be fit in their communities or not, and why.

 We will also be joined by two or three guest speakers who will share their experience of working on campaigning for a just transition from a youth and activist perspective and the challenges at the policy level.

 This webinar is part of the Green European Foundation’s Just Transition transnational project.
 The project looks into the question of transforming from an extractive to a regenerative economy in a just and equitable way to find the necessary support among the population.
 It seeks to show that the green family, including GEF in its specific role, is a leading actor in the development of future-proof politics and policies, developed in a sensitive way that keeps in mind local specificities.

 The Learning Lab is open to young people from across Europe.
-Exact details on how to join will be shared within one month before the event.
+Apply via this form.